Evian-Zhang/Wispha-old/README.md

 Generally speaking, generating recursively is more scalable, and won't lead to deep recursion when parsing.
 So generating recursively is recommanded, and `-r` option is made default when we generating.
 So we could omit `-r` option when we want to generate recursively.

+If `path/to/directory` is not given, `Wispha` will generate at current path by default.

 Apart from `-f` and `-r`, `generate` command supports the following options:

 * `-t`<br />To specify the number of threads.
 4 by default.